Sarv/dynamic-dashboard/documentation/Dashboard_Module_Types.md

-## Detailed Documentation: `dashboard_Module_Types`
+## Detailed Documentation: `DASHBOARD_MODULE_TYPES`

 ----------

 #### Overview

-The `dashboard_Module_Types` constant in the **dynamic dashboard module** defines the various visualization types available (such as bar charts, line charts, pie charts, etc.) and the corresponding configurations for the axes and color options for each visualization.
+The `DASHBOARD_MODULE_TYPES` constant in the **dynamic dashboard module** defines the various visualization types available (such as bar charts, line charts, pie charts, etc.) and the corresponding configurations for the axes and color options for each visualization.
 This constant is crucial for creating and managing different types of visualizations within the dashboard, ensuring that the correct axes and options are used based on the selected graph type.

 Each graph type is associated with specific axis configurations (e.g., **main axis**, **value axis**), frequency (whether the axis allows **single** or **multiple** fields), and options for color customization.

 ----------

-### Structure of `dashboard_Module_Types`
+### Structure of `DASHBOARD_MODULE_TYPES`

-The structure of `dashboard_Module_Types` is an object where each key represents a type of graph (e.g., `bar_horizontal`, `line_chart`).
+The structure of `DASHBOARD_MODULE_TYPES` is an object where each key represents a type of graph (e.g., `bar_horizontal`, `line_chart`).
 Each graph type object contains several fields:

 1.  **graphType**: The name of the graph type (e.g., `Bar Horizontal`, `Pie Chart`).
 2.  **mainAxis**: Specifies which axis is the main axis for the graph (e.g., `x`, `y`).